“It’s the best and the worst of times to work in television,” says Bryan Johnson, an MBA applicant and manager at the CBS Corporation.

 Television is experiencing something of a golden age in terms of its programming.
 Game of Thrones and Breaking Bad are leading examples of smart TV.
 At the same time, traditional TV networks face stiff competition from internet disruptors like Netflix and Amazon Prime.

-Bacchus has spent his entire career in local and national television.
+Bryan has spent his entire career in local and national television.
 While he’s successfully worked his way up to a management role, he feels he needs to enhance his business skills and take the next step in his career with an MBA.

-With this in mind, Bacchus is applying to a range of top-ranked b-schools in the US, including Columbia Business School (CBS), Johnson at Cornell, NYU Stern, UCLA Anderson, University of Virginia Darden Business School and USC Marshall.
+With this in mind, Bryan is applying to a range of top-ranked b-schools in the US, including Columbia Business School (CBS), Johnson at Cornell, NYU Stern, UCLA Anderson, University of Virginia Darden Business School and USC Marshall.
 He took the GRE over the GMAT.

 Why have you decided to pursue an MBA?